TadPath/PARDUS/examples/README.md

 A classical bubble sort algorithm implemented in PCS to demonstrate recursion and the Turing complete nature of PCS.

 ## ai_img_viewer.pcs
-A program to display pgm P2 and ppm p3 images with PCS.
-Demonstrates getting interactive user input to get teh file name from the user as well as file input and display of greyscale and colour pixels to the script console.
+A program to read (from disk) and display pgm P2 and ppm p3 images with PCS.
+Demonstrates getting interactive user input to get the file name from the user as well as file input and display of greyscale and colour pixels to the script console.
+This can't parse comments in the files so if you make an image with a program that places comments in the header (like the gimp) then be sure to remove the comment lines before attempting to load the image).
+Two example images are provided here for testing: preview.ppm and preview.pgm

 ## ai_interp_marauders.pcs
 A fully playable video game that illustrates the general programming abilities of PCS.
 This includes interactive real time user input from the keyboard, animated UTF-8 colour graphics on the script console window, the use of PCS to make a pseudorandom number generator with its general maths commands, and the ability to read a custom image as a front splash screen.